uva-trasgo/Controllers/README.md

  * CUDA (for NVIDIA's GPUs)
  * OpenCL (for other GPUs, such as AMD)
  * CPU (for subsets of CPU cores using OpenMP)
- * FPGA (for Intel FPGAs using OpenCL and the Intel AOC compiler)
+ * FPGA (for Intel and Xilinx FPGAs using OpenCL and the Intel AOC compiler)

 The backend for Intel XeonPhi devices has been discontinued in the latest version of Controller.